-IMI is a labor-management trust funded by BAC members and the contractors that employ them.
-Its mission is to expand the unionized trowel trades market through educating architects and engineers, influencing building codes and developing certifications.
-IMI also funds the International Masonry Training and Education Foundation, which helps provide training for BAC members.
+IMI is a labor-management trust funded by BAC members and the contractors that employ them..
+Its mission is to expand the unionized trowel trades market and provide training opportunities for BAC members.
+The following programs are funded by IMI.